John-R-Wallace-NOAA/JRWToolBox/README.md

 https://stackoverflow.com/questions/10586652/r-preserve-order-when-using-matching-operators-in

 - gitHub_SHA() shows the current (full) SHA for a given repo.
 A call is also given that can be used to revert to that commit in the future.
-Saving these calls for each relevant package with your correct code insures you are using the commits that your code works with:
+Saving these calls for each relevant package with your current code insures you are using the commits that your code works with:

       gitHub_SHA("John-R-Wallace/R-ToolBox")